BenUCL/3D-Reefs/m-splam/PIPELINE_README.md

 ## TODO
 - Integrate conversion of JPG's to PNGS's and any downsampling applied to images (used for colmap intrinsics estimate).
 - Clean whitespace from images names right at the very start.
+- Also see LFS notes that there is a max images size, there are some notes [here](https://github.com/MrNeRF/LichtFeld-Studio/wiki/Frequently-Asked-Questions#my-cpu-is-heavily-used-and-at-100-all-the-time-is-this-normal) under "My CPU is heavily used and at 100%", a bit unclear what max size is but consider downsampling to this for raw images.
 - m-slam outputs keyframe filenames with timestamps, not the original image name.
 This has been fixed for the high-res image option, but not for standard (which uses the raw keyframes output by m-slam).
 - Integrate in the interpolation of camera poses between keyframes and optimisation of these using